Geography, Population, Languages

 The following name restrictions apply:

-• Names having royal, national, international, and commercial or other significance are prohibited (Flags, Emblems and Name Protection Act 1981 or by any other enactment);
+• Names having royal, national, international, and commercial or other signs are prohibited (Flags, Emblems and Name Protection Act 1981 or by any other enactment);

 • Names that are misleading or deceptive are prohibited (The Fair Trading Act);